typedb/typedb-docs/01-running-typedb/03-configuration.md

 <div class="note">
 [Important]
 For production use, it is recommended that the `server.data` is set to a path outside of `$TYPEDB_HOME`.
 This helps to make the process of upgrading TypeDB easier.
 </div>

 - `database-cache`: **per-database** configuration for storage-level caching
     - `data`: cache for often used data regions.
-Increasing this can improve performance, particularly within a transaction.
     - `index`: cache for data indexes.

-Increasing this can improve performance for large datasets.
+If the index cache is too small relative to your dataset, you may find severely degraded performance.
+We recommend allocating at least 2% of your database size equivalent to the index cache.
+For example, with 100gb of on-disk data in a database, allocate 2gb of index cache at minimum.
+Allocating more can improve performance.

-We recommend that the sum of `data` and `index` caches equal about 20% of the total memory of the server.
+As additional rule of thumb, we recommend the sum of `data` and `index` caches equal about 20% of the total memory of the server.

 ### Logging configuration